numbas/editor/docs/question/reference.rst

 .. image:: images/functions.png
     :alt: The function editor.

+.. admonition:: Motivation
    If you need to do something a bit more complicated with variables, or you find yourself repeating the same pattern over and over, you can define a custom function.

+   Complicated algorithms, or dynamically-generated sections of display content, are often easier to implement in JavaScript than JME.
+   Custom functions allow you to wrap up JavaScript code as a JME function.

 Custom functions can be used in any JME expression in the question, such as variable definitions or part answers.

 .. glossary::